run-ai/docs/docs/developer/overview-developer.md

 Add, delete, modify and list Run:AI meta-data objects such as Projects, Departments, Users and more.

-The API is provided as REST and is accessible via the control-plan (backend) end point.
+The API is provided as REST and is accessible via the control plane (backend) endpoint.

 For more information see [Administrator REST API](admin-rest-api/overview.md).